digi-ron/AU-Falcon-SPUD-Project/Electrical/TrailerPlug/TrailerPlug.md

 The plugs used for the trailer adapter loom are different to other plugs within the interior, and are a bit of an oddball connector for the car as a whole.
 This is likely due to Hayman Reese being the manufacturers for a large range of the tow pack options for the AU Falcon, particularly any of the higher-rated towbars. as a result the connector is known as a 090 connector, originally manufactured by the companies Yazaki and Sumitomo.

-> this plug appears is standard in all Falcons AU-BFIII (1998-2016) and all Territory models, however pinout includes additional wires in later models due to additional features
+> This plug appears is standard in all Falcons AU-BFIII (1998-2016) and all Territory models, however pinout includes additional wires in later models due to additional features
 {: .block-note}

 ![Trailer loom plug 98 Sedan](./sedan-trailer-plug.jpg)

-> trailer plug inside the boot of a S1 Sedan
+> Trailer plug inside the boot of a S1 Sedan

 ## Plug Information